 Novels, novellas, serialized fiction, and collections of short fiction by a single author.
 Adult, NA, and YA.
 They also have calls for short stories for anthologies.
 Annual open submission periods are February and September.

 I hope you found this helpful!
-You can follow this blog for other posts about writing resources — see the lefthand side of the page.
+You can follow this blog for other posts about writing resources — you can subscribe below.
 Happy writing!